 Minimum age for StreamWatch: 14 with an adult; 16+ solo.

-Minimum age: 14 – some individual event shave a higher minimun age.
+Some individual event shave a higher minimun age.

 Volunteers help us with photography at some of our special events (such as our Butterfly Festival or World Water Day).
 They also help document other events such as the Watershed Conference, the Watershed Fest, and other programs that we run.
 Volunteers don’t need to have a 35 mm SLR to do so, but if a volunteer is using their camera phone, they need to be willing to get close to their subjects (usually people!)